 Toronto to Vancouver Road Trip Through the Midwest USA

 While we normally head to Europe in September, this autumn would be spent in Vancouver, British Columbia.
 When the options were all considered, we decided to do a road trip across the country to get from Toronto to Vancouver.
 We went all the way this time and even invested in a travel trailer!
 I didn’t realise there was so much to getting a vehicle like this.
 But it turns out getting something such as 5th wheel extended warranty was a lifesaver!
 Who would have known?
-It would be the second major road trip we had done this year, having travelled to Nova Scotia in May.
-Like all of our best road trips, for the majority of the time it was just as and the open road.
+We also saw so many Wichita Ford F150 trucks on the road – our friend has just got one and they do seem to be very popular.
+Maybe we’ll have to get one once we decide to change our current car?
+Furthermore, this is the second major road trip we had done this year, having travelled to Nova Scotia in May.
+Like all of our best road trips, for the majority of the time it was just us and the open road.
 As road trip veterans, we can honestly say that road trips are not only made much better by music, but a great audio system in your car can go a really long way.
 In fact, we’ve seen that there are plenty of great affordable car amp wiring kits that are widely available online, so if you’re looking to have an epic road trip of your own with some of your favorite tunes, this could definitely be something to look into.